szaghi/single-linked-list/README.md

 ### Usage

-Importing module namespace and defining the list:
+First of all, module namespace must be imported and the list defined:

 `USE Data_Type_SL_List
 type(Type_SL_List):: list`